 It’s no longer a choice of Principle or Profit.
-The Pension Matters Ethical Investment Solution offers discretionary management of Ethical funds across seven distinct asset classes.
+The Ethical Investment Solution offers discretionary management of Ethical funds across seven distinct asset classes.
 Additionally there is an independent ethical overlay provided by the Ethical Oversight Committee.

-Each asset class within our Ethical Portfolios is populated with funds according to their ethical profile and risk adjusted returns to accommodate different definitions of ‘ethical investing’ and ten Risk Graded portfolios (1 to 10), which are designed to meet your ethical preferences, whether you are a cautious short term or adventurous long term investor or somewhere in between.
+Each asset class within the Portfolios is populated with funds according to their ethical profile and risk adjusted returns to accommodate different definitions of ‘ethical investing’ and ten Risk Graded portfolios (1 to 10), which are designed to meet your ethical preferences, whether you are a cautious short term or adventurous long term investor or somewhere in between.
 Each ethical grade incorporates a number of positive and negative ethical criteria, and a rising level of adherence to these criteria.
 Our simple Ethical Questionnaire will help identify the right ethical profile for you.

 The Pension Matters journey to zero carbon and beyond